kapazoglou/kapazoglou.github.io/_pages/about.md

 ### Hey gamer,
 If you are a game designer or if you have an idea for a board game I can offer you:

-- game design
+- game design and playtesting

-- prototyping
+- digital or physical prototyping

 - graphics and illustrations